White Sox vs. Angels Player Props Betting Odds

-Oddsmakers have listed player props for Luis Robert and others when the Los Angeles Angels host the Chicago White Sox at Angel Stadium of Anaheim on Tuesday at 9:38 PM ET.
+You can see player prop bet odds for Shohei Ohtani, Luis Robert and other players on the Los Angeles Angels and Chicago White Sox heading into their matchup at 9:38 PM ET on Wednesday at Angel Stadium of Anaheim.

 Bet on this matchup or its props with BetMGM!